eigerco/solana-spec/implementation-details.md

 #### Processing pull requests

 * Self pull requests are ignored.
+* Pull reqest values:
-* Values are filtered - in case of duplicates, only the most recent ones are kept
+  * are filtered - in case of duplicates, only the most recent ones are kept
-* Values are inserted into `crds`
+  * are inserted into `crds`
-* Pull requests are checked if coming from a valid address and if the address has responded to a ping request, also returns ping packets for address that need to be pinged
+* Pull requests are checked if coming from a valid address and if the address has responded to a ping request
+  * Ping packets are generated for addresses that need to be pinged
 * Pull responses are generated:
-  * wallclock is checked for each pull request - too old filters are skipped
+  * wallclock is checked for each pull request - too old requests are skipped
-  * `crds` values are filtered out using filters from pull requests, too new values are also filtered out
+  * `crds` values are filtered out using filters from pull requests
+    * values with newer wallclock than pull reqest sender are also filtered out
   * for certain types (`LowestSlot`, `LegacyVersion`, `DuplicateShred`, `RestartHeaviestFork`, `RestartLastVotedForkSlots`) only `crds` values associated with nodes with enough stake (>= 1 sol) are retained
+* Pull responses and pings are sent
 #### Processing pull responses

-Pull responses are divided into 3 lists by their timestamps:
+Pull responses are processed according to their timestamps:
-* responses either don't exist in nodes `crds` or have newer timestamps - these are inserted into `crds`, their owners timestamps are updated
+* responses that don't exist in the nodes `crds` or exist and have newer timestamps are inserted into `crds`, their owners `LegacyContactInfo` timestamps are updated in `crds`
-* responses with older values - these are also inserted, but their owners timestamps are not updated
+* responses with expired timestamps are also inserted, but without updating owner timestamps
-* hash values of outdated values which failed to be insterted
+* hashes of outdated values which were not insterted into `crds` (value with newer timestamp already exists, or value owner is not present in `crds`) are stored for future as `failed_inserts` to prevent peers to send them back

 #### Processing push messages
-* values not too old and not existing in `crds` are inserted
+* values not too old and not existing in `crds` are inserted, in case of some of the types values are additionaly stored in separate lists/maps:
-* in case value type is `LegacyContactInfo` - node info and its shred version are stored
+  * `LegacyContactInfo` - node info and its shred version
+  * `Vote` - votes
+  * `EpochSlots` - epoch slots
+  * `DuplicateShred` - duplicated shreds
 * in case value already exists in `crds` it is checked for duplication - if value has newer timestamp it is updated
-* for each origin of the push message a list of its peers is checked - peers with too low stake will be pruned (https://github.com/solana-labs/solana/issues/3214)
+* for each origin of the push message a list of its peers is checked - peers with too low stake will be [pruned](https://github.com/solana-labs/solana/issues/3214)
 * for each origin prune messages are generated and sent
 * push messages are broadcasted further to node peers - peers are randomly selected such that they have not pruned source addresses of the messages
   * for certain types (`LowestSlot`, `LegacyVersion`, `DuplicateShred`, `RestartHeaviestFork`, `RestartLastVotedForkSlots`) only `crds` values associated with nodes with enough stake (>= 1 sol) are retained

 #### Processing prune messages
-* only mesages not older than specified timeout are processed
+* expired messages are ignored
 * each entry from the list of prunes is added to the bloom filter - no more push messages from such nodes will be sent to their peers

 #### Processing ping messages